Why GTD Still Works (And How to Implement It)

 GTD's secret weapon is the Weekly Review—a dedicated time to process your inbox, update your lists, and plan the week ahead.
 Most people skip this step and wonder why GTD "doesn't work" for them.

 With KeyResults, the weekly planning feature guides you through a structured review: What did you accomplish last week?
 What's your focus for next week?
 Which goals need adjustment?
 The health metrics show you which projects are thriving and which need attention.
+The editor even supports bold, italic, and bullet point formatting to help you organize your thoughts clearly.

 Project vs. Next Action